 Step 2: Once you see the Windows logo appear on the screen, press, and hold the power button for 5-10 seconds to force the computer to turn off.

 Keep in mind that the timing for this action has to be perfect or the process simply won't work.
 So, take care to only press the power button as soon as the Windows logo appears.

-Step 3: Now repeat step 1 and 2 three times.
+Step 3: Now repeat steps 1 and 2 three times.
 By the third repetition, your computer will boot into the recovery environment.

 Step 4: The screen titled "Automatic Repair", click on the "Advanced Options" button